paked/configure/README.md

 The final stage is where you can actually use the variables you have declared.
 After using `conf.Parse()` your variables should then be populated and accesible by dereferencing it (`name`).

 ## Execution
 If you were to run this code in its current state it would print `Hello, Harrison` because `Harrison` is the default value provided in the declaration stage.
 But if you provide `--name=Johny` when you execute the command it will print `Hello, Johny`.
 At this point `configure` is behaving like the default `flag` package through the `Flag` Checker.
 Now, run `export NAME=Jarvis` in your command line and execute the program again and ommit the entire `--name=`command line flag.
-You will see a `Hello, Jarvis`, as `configeur` has fallen back upon the `Environment` Checker.
+You will see a `Hello, Jarvis`, as `configure` has fallen back upon the `Environment` Checker.
 Note that, if you provide both means of input the environment variable will be used, as it has higher priority as it was added before the `Flag` Checker in the configuration stage.
-This works with any number of Checkers from any source, as long as the fulfil [the `Checker` interface](http://godoc.org/github.com/paked/configeur#Checker).
+This works with any number of Checkers from any source, as long as the fulfil [the `Checker` interface](http://godoc.org/github.com/paked/configure#Checker).

 ## Further Reading
 [More package documentation can be found on godoc](http://godoc.org/pkg/github.com/paked/configure).